Predictive Engagement vs Reactive Marketing

 They combine customer activity across multiple platforms into a single connected profile, creating a foundation for consistent visibility into engagement.

-They resolve data silos by unifying fragmented data across systems into understandable, complete journeys.
+They resolve data silos by unifying fragmented data from across systems into complete, understandable journeys.

 Turning Behavioural Data into Predictive Signals

-CDPs uses AI to study customer behaviour data and facilitate –
+CDPs use AI to study customer behaviour data and facilitate –

 Real-Time Audience Segmentation